Van der Waals interaction in uniaxial anisotropic media: Transfer matrices

 \section{Transfer matrices}

-In this Section, the anisotropic Laplace equation (\ref{eq:four}) is solved.
-In analogy with the optics of multilayered media, it is convenient to construct solutions out of individual transfer matrices.
+The anisotropic Laplace equation (\ref{eq:four}) is now solved.
+In analogy with the optics of multilayered media, it is convenient to construct solutions out of individual transfer matrices~\cite{Parsegian2006,Veble2009}.
 Each matrix links wave amplitudes on either side of one interface, and the full amplitude is found by matrix multiplications.
-This method is particularly suited to the geometry at hand with its four interfaces.
-In the rest of this Section, the two fundamental transfer matrices are derived.
+The two fundamental transfer matrices are derived below.